tspurr/OWCT/README.md

 - Match results

 *Note: Until GameBattles requires more information storing like map type and score all that can be collected is a win loss and team played.*

+## In Development
+- Ranking system for teams based off skill rating
+  - Can be off because of outdated skill ratings from overbuff
+- Ranking system for teams based of win loss
+  - This will be pretty basic until gamebattles requires more match information to be reported in results
+  - *Such as map and map score for more details*
+- Bracket system for tournament
+  - Can display teams and top 6 average skill rating to give a better understanding of matches and rounds
+- Build your own bracket system
+  - *This may or may not happen, depends on usage of app and storage needs for brackets*

+### Special Thanks
+Poor AUD has had to deal with RELENTLESS questions from be about basically everything.
+Without him none of this would have been accomplitshed or even tried, so thanks! :)

+Also, big shout out for Yuena in helping design the UI for the app!